phmkopp/vtu11/README.md

 ## Licence
 - I would prefer to not have a licence comment on top of each file ...
 I think that's ugly.
 But I'm not sure if that's possible, there are [discussions](https://softwareengineering.stackexchange.com/questions/125836/do-you-have-to-include-a-license-notice-with-every-source-file) about it.
+  => this is how we solve it in [Kratos](https://github.com/KratosMultiphysics/Kratos/blob/master/applications/CoSimulationApplication/co_simulation_application.cpp#L6-L7)

 ## Unit testing
 - Catch 2 as git submodule